grpc/grpc.github.io/docs/quickstarts/csharp-quickstart.md

 The Grpc.Tools NuGet package contains the protoc and protobuf C# plugin binaries you will need to generate the code.

-#### If you're following the Visual Studio story or restored packages with NuGet from the command line:
+### Obtaining the Grpc.Tools NuGet package

+#### Using Visual Studio, Xamarin Studio, or Monodevelop IDEs

-This example project already depends on the NuGet package `Grpc.Tools.1.0.0`, so it should be included in `examples/csharp/helloworld/packages` when the `Greeter.sln` solution is built from your IDE.
+This example project already depends on the NuGet package `Grpc.Tools.1.0.0`, so it should be included in `examples/csharp/helloworld/packages` when the `Greeter.sln` solution is built from your IDE, or when you restore packages via `/path/to/nuget restore` on the command line.

-#### If you're following the .NET Core SDK story:
+#### Using the .NET Core SDK

 From the `examples/csharp/helloworld-from-cli` directory: